Siriusmart/invidious-rs/README.md

 This crate includes structs for each of the API endpoints, and allowing users to include any extra parameters they want.
 Then uses the [serde](https://crates.io/crates/serde) crate to serialize and deserialize json responses from the [Invidious API](https://docs.invidious.io/api).

+On a related note, you may use [vidiup.siri.sh](https://github.com/siriusmart/vidiup) to look for instances with specific features enabled.

 ### Contributing

 Contributions are welcome!
 Make a pull request at [GitHub](https://github.com/siriusmart/invidious-rs) if you do.